-Below are a few suggestions regarding incorporating lighter or strongly pigmented colors that are ideal for summer, into your world.
+Below are a few suggestions regarding incorporating lighter or strongly pigmented colors that are ideal for summer into your wardrobe and world.

-Women: Light-colored summer dresses with strongly pigmented earrings, bracelets, handbags and sandals or strongly pigmented dresses with light-colored accessories
+Women: Light colored summer dresses with strongly pigmented earrings, necklaces, bracelets, rings, handbags and sandals or strongly pigmented dresses with light colored accessories

-Light-colored eyeshadows for brows and areas of the eye and light-colored foundations, blushes, lipsticks for face, cheeks and lips
+Light colored eyeshadows for brows and surrounding areas of the eye and light colored foundations, blushes, lipsticks for face, cheeks and lips

 Lighter colored manicures and pedicures